Futurama ESRGAN model Training

 The later seasons on Comedy Central were 1080p and released on bluray.
 I’ve got both DVD and Bluray versions of all 52 episodes.
 Surely sampling images from both would give an excellent DVD -> Bluray 2x up scaling training set.

-So we are gonna need two folders of images, hr/, the high resolution “ground truth”, and lr/, the low resolution boys.
+, the low resolution boys.
 Each pair is matched up by having the same filename.

-Do we even need DVD copies?
+Do we even need DVD copies?⌗

 Most upscaling datasets don’t have the ’luxury’ of having distinct sources for the scales.
 Most will have high res and batch downscale to generate the low res versions.